Compensation for damages from the immigration authorities

 4. Prevent job loss by suing

 Administrative procedure laws stipulate that authorities must decide within a reasonable period of time.
 According to Section 75 of the Administrative Court Act (VwGO), failure to act occurs if an authority fails to decide on an application within three months without sufficient reason.
-Immigration authorities repeatedly argue that they were unable to make a faster decision due to a lack of staff.
-However, it is established case law of the administrative courts that a lack of staff is the responsibility of the immigration authorities and does not constitute a justification for delayed processing (see, for example, the Federal Constitutional Court, decision of January 16, 2017 – 1 BvR 2406/16 –, juris para.
-9 with further references; the Higher Administrative Court of Berlin-Brandenburg, decision of July 27, 2017 – OVG 3 M 92.17).
+Immigration authorities repeatedly argue that they were unable to decide more quickly due to a lack of staff.
+However, it is established case law of the administrative courts that a lack of staff is the responsibility of the immigration authorities and does not constitute a justification for delayed processing (see, for example, Federal Constitutional Court, decision of January 16, 2017 – 1 BvR 2406/16 –, juris marginal no. 9 with further references; Higher Administrative Court of Berlin-Brandenburg, decision of July 27, 2017 – OVG 3 M 92.17).

 For further information on actions for failure to act against the immigration authorities, please see our VISAGUARD article on actions for failure to act in naturalization cases .